DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

     University, Canberra, 7 December 2005.

-    H. Hughes, *Lands of Shame: Aboriginal and Torres Strait Islander 'Homelands' in Transition,* Sydney: Centre for Independent Studies, 2007.
+    H. Hughes, *Lands of Shame: Aboriginal and Torres Strait Islander ‘Homelands’ in Transition,* Sydney: Centre for Independent Studies, 2007.

 [^27]: G. Johns, *No Job No House: An Economically Strategic Approach to